dizzib/rkeys/readme.md

     /.*/: PLAY-SOUND SFX-NOISE  # everything else

-The built-in `SFX-` aliases are defined [here](./site/io/command.yaml) but you can always supply your own soundfiles.
-Note that relative paths are relative to the source file.
+The built-in `SFX-` aliases are defined [here](./site/io/command.yaml) but you can always supply your own soundfiles (note that relative paths are relative to the source file).
+You should redefine the `PLAY-SOUND` alias to match your own system.
+So with [SoX] installed you could include the following to play sounds at quarter volume:

+    PLAY-SOUND: alias exec play -V1 -q --volume 0.25

 ## options